WASdev/tool.accelerate.core/README.md

 ### Bluemix Deployment

 To deploy an application to Bluemix you first need a <a href="https://console.eu-gb.bluemix.net/">Bluemix account</a>.
-Once you have created a Bluemix accounted you can build and deploy your application by running <code>mvn install -Dcf.org=[your email address] -Dcf.username=[your username] -Dcf.password=[your password]</code>.
+Once you have created a Bluemix account you can build and deploy your application by running <code>mvn install -Dcf.org=[your email address] -Dcf.username=[your username] -Dcf.password=[your password]</code>.
 Where <code>cf.org</code> is the Bluemix organization you want to deploy to and <code>cf.username</code> and <code>cf.password</code> are your credentials for Bluemix.
-Once run see your command line output to find the endpoint for your application or look for it in the Bluemix dashboard.
+Once the build has been run see your command line output to find the endpoint for your application or look for it in the Bluemix dashboard.

 You can optionally supply the following Bluemix configurations in the command line or in the top level pom.xml:
 * <cf.context>eu-gb.mybluemix.net</cf.context>